Forge-Srl/gushio/README.md

 ### How is `gushio` different from `zx`?

 There are two main differences between [`zx`](https://github.com/google/zx) and `gushio`:
-1. `zx` uses ESM while `gushio` uses CJS.
-This choice has some major implications in how you can write a script and how you import/require dependencies.
+1. Both `zx` and `gushio` use ESM, but `gushio` allows the scripts to be written in both ESM and CJS.
 2. `zx` doesn't provide a way to use NPM libraries in the scripts.

 Apart from that, there are some other minor differences in the functionalities provided out of the box.
 For example,